justinolcott/Ski-Challenge-Website/README.md

 - use async when you don't want to wait on the function / have it run in the background
 - use classes, methods, and functions to break the code up into understandable parts

+### JS Promises
+- you can use promises to execute code in parallel
+- you can use then, catch, and finally with promises
+- you can return a resolve or a reject depending on what the promise returns